Hard Money Business Loans For Real Estate: Definition & Guide For Small Business Owners

 - High Interest: Interest rates on hard money loans can easily rise to the high teens and sometimes higher.

-- Loan Fees: These would be comparable to a normal loan’s origination fee, but they’re usually much higher, ranging typically between 2 to 10 percent of the amount you’re borrowing.
+- Loan Fees: These would be comparable to a normal loan’s origination fee, but they’re usually much higher, ranging typically between 2% and 10% of the amount you’re borrowing.

-- Downpayment: Hard money loans will usually cover, at most, 75 percent of the cost of the property.
+- Down Payment: Hard money loans will usually cover, at most, 75% of the cost of the property.

 If hard money sounds too risky, or you don’t have much prior experience in real estate, you may want to consider crowdfunding options for purchasing real estate.

 Have bad credit but hard money is too niche for your financing needs?
-Check out some other ways to finance your business.
-Had a bankruptcy and need a more traditional loan?
-You may still have options.
+Check out some other poor-credit financing options for businesses.